s-emanuilov/Tucan-Eval/README.md

 use_gpu: true
 load_in_4bit: true
 dtype: null # Auto-detects the best dtype
+batch_size: 1 # Number of samples to process simultaneously (default: 1)

 # --- System Prompt Template ---
 # The main system prompt for function calling.